scc-digitalhub/digitalhub/docs/protecting_components_with_AAC.md

 - SQLPad
 - Dagster
 - Hasura
+- Grafana
+- Superset

-With the provided setup, the MinIO UI, NiFi, Dremio, SQLPad and Dagit will have Single Sign-On via OAuth2/OIDC protocols, while PostgREST, Dagster and Hasura-served GraphQL APIs will require a JSON Web Token.
+With the provided setup, the MinIO UI, NiFi, Dremio, SQLPad, Dagit and Grafana will have Single Sign-On via OAuth2/OIDC protocols, while PostgREST, Dagster and Hasura-served GraphQL APIs will require a JSON Web Token.

 ## Configuration